tokio-rs/website/content/docs/going-deeper-tokio/multiplex.md

   service is basically an asynchronous function.

-Each part can vary independently, so once you've implemented a protocol (like HTTP), you can pair it with a number different services.
+Each part can vary independently, so once you've implemented a protocol (like HTTP), you can pair it with a number of different services.

 This guide specifically covers implementing a **simple** multiplexed protocol.
 The [next section](../streaming) will show how to implement a streaming protocol.